The Chiringas Over El Morro

 One night, I told him that I also belonged to him.
 I knew he wanted to hear it, and I tried the thought on for size.

-In that moment, though, a lightning rod channeled the reality that there would be no white picket fence, security, eternal belonging.
-Terror surrounded me and I saw a flash of truth—I belonged to no man.
-Worse, I didn’t hold reverence for or even deeply respect this man in ways I knew I would need if I were to fall in love.
+In that moment, though, a lightning rod channeled the reality that there would be no white picket fence, security, eternal belonging—not with him.
+Terror surrounded me and I saw a flash of truth—as much as I sought belonging, and as desperately as I wanted my heart to be held gently in the hands of a lover, I belonged to no man, and I wasn't sure there could ever be a man generous enough to give myself to.
+Worse, I didn’t hold reverence for or even deeply respect this man in ways I knew I would need to if ever I were to fall in love.

 The realization that I felt no love for my fiancé was deeply unsettling.
 I thought about my past love affairs.
-Most of them, I had to concede, had also been loveless.
+Most of them, I had to concede, if not all of them, had also been loveless.

-I suppose I had known it all along, but when a woman is told her entire life that she’s nothing without a man—when her mother and father and grandparents and friends and everyone tells her that they hope she will find happiness with a husband—when all marriages are performed as sacred rituals—when women don’t make enough money as men and when they’re forced to labor in ways men can’t begin to imagine—when she raises a child in a world that despises single mothers—when she’s emotionally depleted from living under the mantle of societal expectations—then she wants to believe—even when she doesn’t believe—that she needs a man’s affection.
+I suppose I had known it all along, but when a woman is told her entire life that she’s nothing without a man—when her mother and father and grandparents and friends and everyone tells her that they hope she will find happiness with a husband—when all marriages are performed as sacred rituals, but when no one believes it—when women don’t make enough money as men and when they’re forced to labor in ways men can’t begin to imagine—when she raises a child in a world that despises single mothers—when she’s emotionally depleted from living under the mantle of societal expectations—when no man has said to her, earnestly, that he wants to make babies with her not because he wants to replicate himself, but because he loves her so completely that he can't imagine not striving for eternity with her—then she wants to believe—even when she has no reason to believe—that she needs a man’s affection.

 ~ ~ ~